agiledev-students-spring-2023/project-proposal-myteam/README.md

 Ian Nacke

 ### What and Why
-The Desert is an augmented reality experience that transports my friends to another world.
+The Desert is an augmented reality experience that transports users to another world.
 The project makes the user's phone a window into a world without any buildings.
 Users would be able to look through their phones at any time and see a desert landscape that follows the topography of the real world.
 The user would hear sounds of wind and sand, and the environment would be lit by a day night cycle that reflects the current irl time.
 The Desert reframes the smart phone experience as a calm, meditative one rather than a fast-paced, goal oriented one.

 ### For Whom?
 The project is open-ended and artistic.
 As someone who was inspired by artistic video games as a kid, I want this project to inspire children to see the potential of art and technology.
 I want this app to be accessible for my friends and family who are not proficient with technology or video games.